 Zoom Drop-in hours

 During the semesters you can meet with the Unit for International Mobility for questions about Study Abroad on Tuesdays and Thursdays at 13:00 - 14:00 with the exception of public holidays.

 We offer online drop-in hours in Zoom.
-Please log in using your student account (read more about logging in to Zoom with your student account).
+Please log in using your student account (Information on how to log in to Zoom with your student account).
 When you enter the Zoom meeting you will be placed in a waiting room until it is your turn.
 You will then be asked to briefly describe your question and there after you will be connected to an available International Officer for an one on one conversation.
 In the meeting you may use audio and video if you like but may also use the chat function.

 Follow us and our students who are abroad on Instagram.